 6.30pm - Evensong

-The atmospheric service of Evensong, according to the Book of Common Prayer, is sung on the first and third Sundays of the month.
+The atmospheric service of Evensong, according to the Book of Common Prayer, takes place on the first and third Sunday in each month.

 The choir leads the congregation in the singing of the hymns, psalms and canticles, and the choir also sings an introit and an anthem.
 A member of the congregation leads the prayers, and a sermon is preached on the readings for the day.

-On occasion during the year a full Choral Evensong may be sung where special settings of the canticles and responses are sung by the choir.
+On occasions during the year a full Choral Evensong may be sung where special settings of the canticles and responses are sung by the choir.

 10am Wednesday - Holy Communion